D-Duo/DGameMakerWebsite/README.md

 - Right Click and WASD to move
 - Shift to move faster
 - Right Click and move the mouse to look around
-- Alt + Left Click and move the mouse to orbit around

 ## Windows